To the Members

 INTERNAL CONTROL SYSTEM

-There were no materially significant transactions with Related Parties during the financial year2016-17 were within the limits approved by the Shareholders in 33rd Annual General Meetingof the Company.
+The materially significant transactions with Related Parties during the financial year2016-17 were within the limits approved by the Shareholders in 33rd Annual General Meetingof the Company.
 Suitable disclosures as required under AS-18 have been made in the Notesto the financial statements.

 EXTRACT OF THE ANNUAL RETURN

 The Board of Directors of the Company have appointed M/s.
-R Singhal & AssociatesCompany Secretaries (PCS Registration No. 10699) as the Secretarial Auditor of the Companyin relation to the financial year 2014-15 in terms of Section 204 of the Companies Act2013.
-The Secretarial Audit Report for financial year 2014-15 done is separately annexedas Annexure-F with this report and is available on the Company's website www. bsil.org.in.
+R. Singhal & AssociatesCompany Secretaries (PCS Registration No. 10699) as the Secretarial Auditor of the Companyin relation to the financial year 2016-17 in terms of Section 204 of the Companies Act2013.
+The Secretarial Audit Report for financial year 2016-17 is in Annexure Gwith this report and is available on the Company's website www. bsil.org.in.
 Theobservation in secretarial audit report are self explanatory and therfore do not call forany further explanation.
 Further due to shutdown of the plant and suspension of operationssince 09.08.2013 various dues could not be paid on due dates.
 Necessary steps are beingtaken to re-start the Company and payment of all such dues shall be made after re-start ofoperation of the Company.

 A) CHANGES IN DIRECTORS AND KEY MANAGERIAL PERSONNEL